 Night terrors, or sleep terrors, are common terms for episodes that cause fear at night, especially in children.
-They are different from nightmares.
-They can be distressing for the person who has them and for their family.
+They are different from nightmares and may stem from many factors like stress, a fever, or lack of sleep.

 While people talk about “night terrors,” this is not, in fact, a diagnosable condition, according to the Diagnostic and Statistical Manual fifth edition (DSM-V).